jensoleg/docker/README.md

 The platform fully secures both users, api's and iot devices in a comprehensive security framework.

 The docker compose file "docker-compose" defines the docker container services needed to run the ...
 IOT platform.
-[PM2](https://github.com/Unitech/pm2) will monitor the services and automaticakky restart the processes in case of a crash.
+[PM2](https://github.com/Unitech/pm2) monitors the services and automaticakky restarts the processes in case of a crash.
+You can also control the server processes with PM2

 ## Platform installation
 If you haven't installed Docker and Compose on the target machine follow these [instructions](https://docs.docker.com/compose/install/)